 , commonly known as “crypto,” can infect animals, and some Cryptosporidium

 species can also infect humans.
-This is the leading cause of water-borne disease in humans in the United States.
-Due to the parasite’s protective outer shell, Cryptosporidium
+Crypto is the leading cause of water-borne disease in humans in the United States.
+Because of the parasite’s protective outer shell, Cryptosporidium

 can live outside of a host for a prolonged period time and even persist in chlorinated pools

 when an infected person or animal sheds the parasite through their stool; therefore, contaminated pools and other recreational water locations are a common source of the parasite.

 Michele Hlavsa, RN, MPH, chief of CDC’s Healthy Swimming Program shared in the recent report that, “Swallowing just a mouthful of water with Crypto in it can make otherwise healthy kids and adults sick for weeks with watery diarrhea, stomach cramps, nausea, and vomiting.”

 usually begin within 2 to 10 days after infection.
 Although symptoms can continue for up to 30 days, infected individuals shed the parasite once their symptoms begin and can continue to do so for weeks after the symptoms have subsided.